dahmadjid/Firebase-idf/README.md

-# ESP HTTP Client Example

-See the README.md file in the upper level 'examples' directory for more information about examples.
+# Firebase in ESP-IDF

+Firebase in esp-idf

+# Features:
+RTDB for now. other features later